Collahuasi copper mine is situated in northern Chile, about 180km southeast of the port of Iquique, at an altitude of 4,400m.

 The processing area consists of both oxide and sulphide plants.
 Oxide and mixed ores are treated by heap-leaching, solvent-extraction and electro-winning (SX-EW).
 Sulphide ore is crushed, ground and treated by flotation.

 Run-of-mine sulphide ore enters the primary gyratory crusher prior to transport to two parallel grinding circuits, each consisting of a SAG mill and a ball mill.
-Secondary closed circuit grinding includes cyclone classifiers, from which the overflow feeds the flotation circuit.
-Flotation concentrate is thickened to 50% solids for slurry transport in a 200km-long pipeline to Punta Patache, 65km south of Iquique, where it is thickened and filtered before shipment worldwide.
+Secondary closed-circuit grinding includes cyclone classifiers, from which the overflow feeds the flotation circuit.
+The flotation concentrate is thickened to 50% solids for slurry transport in a 200km-long pipeline to Punta Patache, 65km south of Iquique, where it is thickened and filtered before shipment worldwide.
 An expansion to the concentrator was completed during 2004.

 Run-of-mine oxide ore is reduced to -10mm by three-stage crushing.
 The fine ore is agglomerated with sulphuric acid and water before being conveyed to the leach pads.
 Copper is recovered from the pregnant leach solution in the solvent-extraction plant, where the copper is stripped using organic solutions; the stripped liquor is then returned to the leach pads for re-use.